 Teaching staff for the Summer School come from a variety of different disciplines and professions, including social care, medicine, philosophy, bioethics, disability studies, speech and language therapy and human rights.
+Confirmed speakers for 2023 are:

 Michael Bach (Institute for Research and Development on Inclusion and Society)